England Study Abroad Program at University College London

 - History of Art admits only history of art majors.
 They will not accept fine arts majors.

 - Management, Science and Innovation will not accept fall semester only students due to test schedules.
 Only academic year and spring students will be considered for this department.
+Applicants are required to have a cumulative GPA of at least 3.5.

 - Applicants to the Slade School of Fine Art must be art majors or minors.
 Please see details about Slade in the Courses tab.